Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_using_fetch.md

 4. When the user types in a new repo name and submits it, the different sections should be updated with the new repo content.

+After attempting this exercise, you can download [an exemplar of a solution here](./resources/fetch-github.zip).

 [Next Challenge](06_single_page_apps.md)

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->